sidousidou/BigraphER/bigrapher/README.md

 [tech]: <http://doi.org/10.1007/978-3-319-41540-6_27> "Michele Sevegnani and Muffy Calder. *BigraphER: rewriting and analysis engine for bigraphs*.
 Proceedings of Computer Aided Verification (CAV 2016), Lecture Notes in Computer Science 9780 (2016): 494-501"
 [opam]:    <http://opam.ocaml.org/> "OPAM: OCaml package manager"
 [prism]:   <http://www.prismmodelchecker.org/> "PRISM: probabilistic model checker"

-### Copyright and license

-Copyright 2012-2019 Michele Sevegnani

-All rights reserved.
-BigraphER is distributed under the terms of the Simplified BSD License that can be found in the [LICENSE file](LICENSE.md).